lappsgrid-incubator/org.lappsgrid.ranklib/README.md

 * [Manage](md/analyze/main.md).

 # Examples
-Examples can be found on the ["How to Use" page](https://sourceforge.net/p/lemur/wiki/RankLib%20How%20to%20use/) of the Lemur Project.
+Examples can be found in the second section of the ["How to Use" page](https://sourceforge.net/p/lemur/wiki/RankLib%20How%20to%20use/) of the Lemur Project.
+Similar examples were used as tests.